opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

         Software Engineer","id":"denis_vlassenko","image":"/uploads/Denis
         Vlassenko-1x1.jpg","company":"EPAM Systems"}
       image: /uploads/Denis Vlassenko-1x1.jpg
+      talk: >-
+        {"id":"talk_002","title":"Your web page is slow","bio":"Nowadays mobile
+        page speed is a ranking factor for Google search engine.
+This means that the modern SEO needs to be even more concerned about web page performance.\nThis means that SEO and performance come together now.\nBut why page speed becomes so important and how to reliably measure/address it?\nWhich metrics are used by Google and how these metrics are compared from page to page to classify them as fast or slow?\nAnd how numerous performance-related abbreviations like TTFB, FCP, FMP, TTI, and SI are originally defined?\nAll the questions mentioned above will be discussed and hopefully answered during this webinar which will include a lot of catchy theory together with funny stories from real practice."}
     - active: 'true'
       fields: >-
         {"bio":"Lecturer at Vinnitsa IT Academy.
 I have experience in developing